Today we are going to cover how to use the Cricut Perforation Blade. This is the last blade in our series on the new tools and it’s a fun one.

 I also found that it tore perfectly.

-I will say that the Cricut perforation blade worked perfectly on this material but the perf line is nearly impossible to see from the front.
+I will say that the Cricut Perforation b\Blade worked perfectly on this material but the perf line is nearly impossible to see from the front.

 It does, however, tear perfectly so the blade works great.

-I went a little thicker to see what the Cricut perf blade can really do.
+I went a little thicker to see what the Cricut Perforation Blade can really do.
 Kraft board is a really heavyweight cardstock and the tool did great.

 Once again, the tear on the material across the perf line was pretty much perfect.